sparkle-project/sparkle-project.github.io/documentation/index.md

   * Note that embedding the `Sparkle.framework` into the bundle of a Developer ID application requires that you code-sign the framework with your Developer ID keys.
 Xcode should do this automatically if you let it "<samp>Code Sign on Copy</samp>" Sparkle's framework.
   * You can diagnose code signing problems with [RB App Checker app](//brockerhoff.net/RB/AppCheckerLite/) and by checking logs in the Console.app.

-If you both code-sign your application and include a public EDDSA key for signing your update archive, Sparkle allows issuing a new update that changes either your code signing certificate or your EDDSA keys.
+If you both code-sign your application and include a public EdDSA key for signing your update archive, Sparkle allows issuing a new update that changes either your code signing certificate or your EdDSA keys.
 Note however this is a last resort and should *only* be done if you lose access to one of them.

 ### 4. Distributing your App